 The national guidance on midlife approaches to delay or prevent the onset of dementia, disability and frailty in later life from the National Institute for Health and Care Excellence (NICE) recommend reducing the risk of or delaying the onset of disability, dementia and frailty by helping people to:

 Live Life Better Derbyshire (LLBD) offers healthy lifestyle support, which can help reduce the risk of dementia.
-We know that what is good for your heart is good for your head and that support with eliminating 12 modifiable risk factors could reduce dementia cases by 40%.
+We know that what is good for your heart is good for your head, and that support with modifying 12 risk factors might prevent or delay up to 40% of dementias.

 One of the highest risks of dementia is loss of hearing.
 However, this is also one of the most easily modifiable risks.
 Loss of hearing can also contribute to isolation, low mood and increase the risk of falls as well as increasing the risk of dementia.